This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo courtesy of Charity De Souza

-Setúbal is just a short 18-mile trip from Lisbon, making it an easy getaway for beach lovers and outdoor adventurers.
-You can get there via bus or train in under an hour, but renting a car gives you the flexibility to explore the hidden coastal gems in the surrounding area.
+Setúbal is in an easy-to-reach location just a short 18-mile trip from Lisbon, making it a perfect weekend getaway destination for beach lovers.
+To get there, you can travel via bus or train in under an hour.
+However, renting a car gives you the most flexibility to explore the hidden coastal gems in the surrounding area.

 What to Do in Setúbal